INTERNATIONAL WORKSHOP

 Aging in Place in Social Complexity

-Prof. Kristin Amlie (University of California, San Francisco)
+Kristin Amlie (University of California, USA)

-- "Universal Design for All in Aging in Place"
+- "Universal Design in Aging in Place"

 - "Supporting Transitions to In-Home care for Healthy Longevity"